 The worst bet ever

-The scientific consensus is saying we only have less than two decades before we blast through our carbon budget unless we put the brakes hard on.
-There is nothing in our technical armoury right now that can help us once the tipping point is reached.
-But if we buy ourselves some time, by sticking to our carbon budget, over decades we might find a way through technological innovation and management of CO2 emissions to move beyond this crisis.
-Many people resist the call to manage our carbon budget, saying it will damage the world economy.
+Nothing in our technical armoury right now can help us once the tipping point is reached.
+Scientists argue that reducing carbon emissions now will buy some time by sticking to our carbon budget over decades.
+We might find a way to move beyond this crisis through technological innovation and management of CO2 emissions.
+Many resist the call to manage our carbon budget, saying it will damage the world economy.
 There is growing evidence that ignoring climate change will actually decimate our economy.
 The Economist recently published a report that concluded:

 “The value at risk to manageable assets from climate change calculated in this report is US$4.2trn, in present value terms.
 The tail risks are more extreme; 6°C of warming could lead to a present value loss worth US$13.8trn, using private-sector discount rates.
 From the public-sector perspective, 6°C of warming represents present value losses worth US$43trn—30% of the entire stock of the world’s manageable assets.”
 The Economist Intelligence Unit, ‘The cost of inaction: Recognising the value at risk from climate change.’